PhilippeMitch/Data-Structures-Python/Sorting/README.md

 2. It uses recursion to split until the length of each list is 1
 3. Then, it merges the sorted parts into a sorted list and returns it

+### Shell Sort
+Shell sort is not for big data.
+It is used for medium-sized datasets.
+In a best-case scenario the performance of the shell Sort algorithm is $O(N)$.